bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

     visibleHandler(isVisible) {
       if (isVisible) {
         // This will only ever happen once, when the
+        // element is outside of the physical viewport
-        // element has become visible for the first time } else {
+        // by at least 350px for the first time
+      } else {
         // This may happen zero or more times before
         // the element becomes visible, but will never